-I came to this realization though:
+I have come to this realization though:

 The best places to run all have some common characteristics.

-You see, the best cities in which to run, in my opinion, have these attributes in common:
+The best cities in which to run, in my opinion, have these attributes in common:

-A path beside the river
+A path beside the body of water.

-But, here’s the other thing I learned…and the point of this post.
+But, here’s the other thing I learned – and the point of this post.

 The best places to run require dodging geese poop.

 You’ve got to dodge the geese poop.
-No one scoops and bags for geese.

 And, right about now, you’re wondering why you’re even still reading this post.
 I understand.